New Directors Training

 - Managing Crises in Youth Corrections

 Each topic is introduced by a veteran administrator and usually includes personal experiences as case studies.
 The veteran trainer then facilitates a group discussion.
 The seminar also includes segments on contemporary issues and topics facing youth corrections.
-A featured presentation each year at the kick off dinner on the first evening has been “Ready to Lead” by Phil Harris, CJCA Advisor and Professor of Criminal Justice, Temple University.
+A featured presentation each year at the kick off dinner on the first evening has been “Ready to Lead” by Phil Harris, CJJA Advisor and Professor of Criminal Justice, Temple University.